rivvalue/voia-docs/DESIGN_DETERMINISTIC_SURVEY_V2.md

 - Only output fields for which the user clearly provided information.
 - If a field is not mentioned, DO NOT include it in the JSON output at all.
 - Do NOT output null values.
+- Do NOT restate the static context in your extractions.
 - Do NOT generate questions.
 - Do NOT perform survey flow logic.
 - Values must be short, semantic summaries (not long paragraphs).